code-423n4/2024-01-salty/README.md

 Additionally, Salty.IO provides USDS, an overcollateralized ERC20 stablecoin native to the protocol which uses WBTC/WETH LP as collateral.

-The exchange is 100% decentralized at launch - with all contracts, parameters, regional exclusions, whitelisting, and functionality controlled by the DAO itself.
+The exchange is 100% decentralized at launch - with all parameters, regional exclusions, whitelisting, and contracts controlled by the DAO itself.

 Futher details about the project can be found at https://docs.salty.io